Venture Capital-as-a-Service (VCaaS) is an evolution of the traditional venture capital (VC) model.

 Acting like an in-house VC arm, the partner VCaaS firm helps the client company find potential investments, do due diligence, and manage the client’s investment portfolio to meet their strategic goals.

 The VCaaS Process

 While the strategic goals of each company may be different, the main goal of VCaaS is the same as that of venture capital: find and invest in startups that have a strong potential for long-term growth.

 As with any VC deal, each VCaaS investment deal goes through a rigorous process that ensures a company’s goals are being met and resources are being invested in the right opportunities.
 Embiggen Capital, our VCaaS arm, follows an eight-step process detailed below.

-As seen above, there is an extensive half-year-long pre-investment process to ensure that an investment opportunity is aligned with a company’s strategic goals and has a strong potential to give profitable gains.
+As seen above, the process starts with an extensive half-year-long pre-investment period to ensure that an investment opportunity aligns with a company’s strategic goals and has a strong potential to give profitable gains.

 After going through this years-long arduous journey, you might be asking ‘what’s in it for the company that invested its time and resources?’

 How Can VCaaS Help My Firm Grow And Innovate?

 VCaaS is often the much better option for corporations looking to start investing through VC, as the alternative is going into the VC space without the right knowledge and people to manage its investments.